• Home

 Winning the Game

-The first player to get all six pawns to their final home square wins.
+The winner is the first player to move all six pawns to the final home square.

 Glossary